KRakeesh04/s1/src/content/docs/mechanics/statics/11-trusses.md

 ### Unstable truss

-When the shape cannot be altered, the structure is .
+When the shape cannot be altered, the truss is called a mechanism.

 ### Necessary condition for a 2D simple (closed) truss